TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	You hit with a bow this turn.
 **Effect**
 	(Projectile)
 	You can shoot with this bow again, as a rapid action.
-This attack deals half damage.
+This attack deals half weapon damage.